 I no longer have the Sunday night dread that I used to feel about work and instead, I feel on a much more even keel.

 I have work that I enjoy, more self-compassion and self-care.
 I’m still a work in progress, but we all are and always will be.

 My coaching experience has involved me working to coach and mentor other coaches and holistic entrepreneurs, mothers, teens and university students, people changing careers and business coaching.

 I worked as a career coach for Alison Cardy’s Career Coaching Team (Washington based) and as a Business Mindset Coach in Carolin Soldo’s ‘Brand Your Passions’ Programme.
 I’m now a Copy Coach Assistant on Jenny Shih’s program ‘Making it Work Online.’

-I’ve been a copywriting for top coaches and a sales funnel creator and offer copy coaching, copywriting and content creation services in addition to coaching.
+I’ve been a copywriter for top coaches and a sales funnel creator.

 I love the freedom and flexibility I have in my life now.
 I love that I am kinder to myself and that I am making time to look after myself and to be creative.

 My work as a coach now focuses on helping you claim that creative part of you and to make it part of your life.
 I use a combination of coaching, mentoring and teaching to help you to claim that.